 \section{Abstract}

-Over the recent years, the field of robotics has been undergoing a transformative paradigm shift from fixed, single-task, domain-specific solutions towards adaptive, multi-function, general-purpose agents, capable of operating in complex, open-world, and dynamic environments.
-This tremendous advancement is primarily driven by the emergence of Foundation Models (FMs), i.e., large-scale neural-network architectures trained on massive, heterogeneous datasets that provide unprecedented capabilities in multi-modal understanding and reasoning, long-horizon planning, and cross-embodiment generalization.
-In this context, the current study provides a holistic, systematic, and in-depth review of the research landscape of FMs in robotics.
-In particular, the evolution of the field is initially delineated through five distinct research phases, spanning from the early incorporation of Natural Language Processing (NLP) and Computer Vision (CV) models to the current frontier of multi-sensory generalization and real-world deployment.
-Subsequently, a highly-granular taxonomic investigation of the literature is performed, examining the following key aspects: a) the employed FM types, including LLMs, VFMs, VLMs, and VLAs, b) the underlying neural-network architectures, c) the adopted learning paradigms, d) the different learning stages of knowledge incorporation, e) the major robotic tasks, and f) the main real-world application domains.
-For each aspect, comparative analysis and critical insights are provided.
-Moreover, a report on the publicly available datasets used for model training and evaluation across the considered robotic tasks is included.
-Furthermore, a hierarchical discussion on the current open challenges and promising future research directions in the field is incorporated.
+Over the recent years, the field of robotics has been undergoing a transformative paradigm shift from fixed, single-task, domain-specific solutions towards adaptive, multi-function, general-purpose agents, capable of operating in complex, open-world, dynamic environments.
+This tremendous advancement is primarily driven by the emergence of Foundation Models (FMs), i.e., large-scale neural-network architectures trained on massive, internet-scale, heterogeneous datasets that provide unprecedented capabilities in multi-modal understanding/reasoning, long-horizon planning, and cross-embodiment generalization.
+In this context, the current study provides a holistic, thorough, systematic, and in-depth review of the research landscape of FMs in robotics.
+In particular, the evolution in the field is initially delineated through five distinct research phases, spanning from the early incorporation of native Natural Language Processing (NLP) and Computer Vision (CV) models to the current frontier of multi-sensory generalization and real-world deployment.
+Subsequently, a highly-granular, multi-criteria, taxonomic investigation of the literature methods is performed, examining the following key aspects: a) The employed foundation model types (i.e., LLMs, VFMs, VLMs, and VLAs), b) The underlying neural network architectures, c) The adopted learning paradigms, d) The different learning stages of knowledge incorporation, e) The most common robotic tasks (including perception, planning, navigation, manipulation, and human-robot interaction), and f) The main real-world application domains.
+For each defined criterion/aspect, a methodical comparative analysis of the various categories of approaches and critical insights are provided.
+Moreover, a synthesis of the publicly available datasets, required for model training and evaluation, is provided, organized around the main recurring dataset families along with their typical uses and current gaps.
+Furthermore, a comprehensive and hierarchical discussion on the current open challenges and promising future research directions in the field is incorporated.